Strand Feeding on Seabrook Island

 Our local dolphins are frequently spotted around the surf, inlet, and narrow waterways surrounding the island, however, one of the best spots to see this phenomenon is Captain Sam’s Inlet.
 Dolphins can frequently be seen feeding around this area, most actively in the two-hour window on each side of low tide.

 When strand feeding, dolphins often prey on mullet, a ray-finned fish commonly found on temperate, coastal waters.
 Mullet migration from the upper reaches of rivers and tidal creeks to the ocean for respawning is at its highest from late August to November.
-During this time frame, resident dolphins are preparing for the colder water temperatures and food shortage that the winter months bring.
+During this time frame, resident dolphins are preparing for the colder water temperatures and shortage of food that the winter months bring.
 Because these dolphins do not leave their home range, it’s necessary for them to store extra layers of blubber.
 Therefore, the likelihood of observing strand feeding is higher during these fall months given the surge of mullet fish.

 Your best chance for seeing this rare wonder is right before or right after low tide at the northernmost tip of Seabrook Island’s North Beach.
 Guests staying on the island may park at the parking pad on Oyster Catcher Court near Walk 2 and take either Walk 1 or Walk 2 to the beach.
 When you reach the beach, veer left and continue to the Inlet for approximately half of a mile.
 While you are looking for dolphins, keep an eye out for fish jumping out of the water near the shore.
 That’s a sign a pod may be behind them!
 You might be able to spot Koko strand feeding as her calf Kai intently watches.